1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 3. Home search.
 We set up a search that filters for what you actually want.
 We tour homes with you.
 We point out the things you cannot see from photos.

 4. Offer strategy.
-When you find the right home, we run a quick CMA so you know what comps support, then write the offer with terms that protect you.
+When you find the right home, we run a quick CMA to show which comps support it, then write the offer with terms that protect you.

 5. Negotiation.
 We negotiate price, repairs, closing costs, and any contingencies.

 6. Inspection coordination.
-We help you find a qualified inspector and walk through the report with you.
+We help you find a qualified inspector and walk you through the report.
 We push back on issues the seller should fix.

 7. Closing.
 Title, lender coordination, final walkthrough, signing day.